devflowinc/ruby-sdk/docs/OrganizationApi.md

 > <OrganizationUsageCount> get_organization_usage(tr_organization, organization_id)

-get_organization_usage
+Get Organization Usage

-get_organization_usage  Fetch the current usage specification of an organization by its id.
+Get Organization Usage  Fetch the current usage specification of an organization by its id.
 The auth'ed user must be an admin or owner of the organization to fetch it.

 ### Examples